Near Castro Valley in Alameda County, California — The American West (Pacific Coastal)

 Erected 1995 by E Clampus Vitus, Joaquin Murrieta Chapter #13.

 Location.
 37° 41.83′ N, 121° 58.81′ W. Marker is near Castro Valley, California, in Alameda County.
-Marker can be reached from Dublin Canyon Road near Schaefer Ranch Road, on the right when traveling east.
-Touch for map.
+Marker can be reached from Dublin Canyon Road near Schaefer Ranch Road, on the right when Touch for map.
 Marker is at or near this postal address: 9711 Dublin Canyon Road, Castro Valley CA 94552, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Heritage Park & Museums (approx. 2.3 miles away); Site of the Dougherty Station Hotel (approx. 2.3 miles away); Norris Family (approx. 2.3 miles away); Rod R. Fallon (approx. 2.3 miles away); Dobbel Family (approx. 2.3 miles away); Amador Valley Hotel (approx. 2.3 miles away); Flanagan Family (approx. 2.3 miles away); Tehan Family (approx. 2.3 miles away).